bentoml/BentoML/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, :code:`bentoml.sklearn.get` creates a reference to the saved model
-in the model store, and :code:`to_runner` create a Runner instance from the model.
+in the model store, and :code:`to_runner` creates a Runner instance from the model.
 The Runner abstraction gives BentoServer more flexibility in terms of how to schedule
 the inference computation, how to dynamically batch inference calls and better take
 advantage of all hardware resource available.